 Boxed warning: Risk of lactic acidosis

 Lactic acidosis is when too much lactic acid builds up in your body.
-This condition could lead to death if it’s not treated.
+Without treatment, this condition could become fatal.

 To learn more, see the “Side effects explained” section above.